-Aili came in more than two hours later, followed by Teasley, Mary Black and former professional wrestler Paul Ellering.
+Aili came in more than two hours later, followed by Teasley and Mary Black.
 But Galloway’s dogs had gone on strike not far from the finish, and she had to scratch.

 “She made the typical rookie mistake, running her dogs too hard off the start,’’ Welsh said.

 But he had to eat his words again when Rachael Scdoris arrived, not only placing sixth but coming across the finish line with nine of her original dogs, more than any of the other top finishers.“Every race has a little different flavor,’’ says Angelos, longtime race coordinator and now a race judge.

 Angelos uses the same word everyone does to describe the Beargrease: addictive.

 “I’ve been out long enough that you get the bug, and then you feel dangerous: ‘I could do that,’ ’’ he says ruefully.
 “And then you work a while as a volunteer and a handler, and you realize, there’s no way I could do that.’’

 Getting there: In 2019, the shortened 300-mile marathon starts at Billy's Bar on the edge of Duluth and ends in Grand Portage.
 The 120-mile race ends at Lutsen Mountains, and the 40-mile race ends in Two Harbors.

 Check conditions before you go.
 To get to Billy's, take Superior Street to 43rd Avenue East and go left to Glenwood Avenue.
 Take a left at Glenwood and go to Jean Duluth Road.
 Take a right at Jean Duluth Road and drive to Tischer Road.